choo121600/airflow/airflow-core/docs/authoring-and-scheduling/asset-scheduling.rst

 **Example: Multiple Triggering Assets**

-When your DAG is triggered by multiple assets, you can iterate through them in your Jinja template.
+When your Dag is triggered by multiple assets, you can iterate through them in your Jinja template.

 .. code-block:: python